Swatikhedekar/Swatikhedekar/README.md

 ✔ Auto ingest large data from AWS s3 to snowflake by using Snow pipe and integrating with Power BI.

 ✔ Data Modelling & build Real-time interactive power BI reports.

-✔ Conducted market research, data mining, data mapping, normalizatio n & pipeline automation
+✔ Conducted market research, data mining, data mapping, normalization & pipeline automation

 ✔ Experience in CRM Bitrix24 Implementation, workflow automation and task scheduling.

 ✔ I have experience as Data Administrator, with a focus on data privacy and data integrity.